biojava/biojava.github.io/wiki/Get_source.md

 ==========================

 BioJava is currently in the process of getting migrated to Maven and split up into sub-modules.
 You can track the status of this at
 <BioJava:MavenMigration>

-The new mavenized code is available through the main biojava *trunk*.
+As of September 2009 the new mavenized code is available through the main biojava *trunk*.
 The old ant-based biojava is still available in the branch *trunk\_1\_7\_ant*

 BioJava now using SVN
 =====================